Winterstark/Wordy/README.md

 ### Word of the day subscriptions

-You can add multiple WotD subscriptions in the Options menu.
-A subscription consists of a name and a valid RSS address.
+Wordy comes with several WotD subscriptions; you can disable or delete them in Options, as well as add new ones.
+To add a new subscription you need a valid RSS address.

-Wordy comes with several WotD subscriptions, which you can disable or delete in Options.
+Once a day Wordy will check the subscriptions and if there are any updates a new button will appear in the main menu.
+Clicking on that button will open the Add Words window where the new WotD's will be shown for the user to edit the definitions and reject or accepts them.

 Alternate way of adding words
 -------------------------------